 A long narrow staircase painted mustard leads up to the second floor which contains three rooms.
 The girls' bedroom has two beds for the two Mackenzie daughters who were living there at the time.

 The second bedroom, belonging to William Lyon Mackenzie and Isabel, his wife, has a large heater-stove and a low cot in the corner.
 Notice the bedpan under the bed.
 Emptying it would have been the job of the servant who lived on the third floor.
 Like other homes of the era, this one had no indoor plumbing.
 The toilet was outside in the back yard, probably next to the well.
 The city suffered from terrible cholera outbreaks at the time.

 There's also a small room that might have been used by Mackenzie's teenage son when he visited but most of the time was probably just the storage room.
 It's currently set up to look like a tiny home office.
 On the wall is a framed copy of the famous handbill calling for William Lyon Mackenzie's arrest.
-My guide said that Mackenzie was quite proud of this piece of memoribilia and liked to show it to visitors.
+Mackenzie was quite proud of this piece of memoribilia and liked to show it to visitors.
 When an enemy tried to put him down once by referring to Mackenzie's former status as a wanted man, Mackenzie replied that the man was just jealous that his own head would never be worth 1000 pounds.

 The basement is really where the Mackenzies would have spent most of their time.
 Banked as it was in the earth, it was warmer in winter and cooler in summer.
 It cost less to heat during the chilly season.
 This space, which consists of two rooms, the kitchen and dining/family room, is more modestly decorated than the upper rooms which would have been shown off to guests.